1. Crystal Meth

 Additional Crystal Meth Use Signs

-For example, you might see and hear things that are not actually there.
+For example, you might see and hear things that are not there.
 These hallucinations may drive you to hurt other people or yourself.
 You could also feel like bugs are crawling under or on your skin.

 Crystal meth is also dangerous in that it lessens your inhibitions and affects your judgment.
 For instance, you might be more inclined to practice unsafe sex, thus putting you at greater risk for HIV and AIDS.